Skip to content Skip to footer

 How we found work

-Darina is a woman who is visually impaired and works as a researcher.
+Darina is visually impaired and works as a researcher.
 Her story can inspire you to see what all you can try during your job search.

-Ivan is a wheelchair user.
-In this video you’ll learn how he discussed a disability accessible workplace with his employer and how he simplified his entrepreneurship.
+Ivan is a person on a wheelchair.
+In this video you’ll learn how he discussed a disability accessible workplace with his employer and how he made his entrepreneurship easier.

-Our colleague David describes his experience with integrating Majo, who is on the autism spectrum, into the job collective.
+Our colleague David describes his experience with integrating Majo, who is on the autism spectrum, into the team.
 The Assistance in Work Integration was provided by the Centrum of Social and Work Rehabilitation.

 Ján has cerebral palsy.
-His story shows us that finding work can sometimes take a long time, requires convincing the employer, and that you can succeed regardless.
+His story shows us that finding work can sometimes take a long time, requires convincing the employer, and that you can actually succeed.

 Michael is a visually impaired client care specialist.
 He inspires us in his approach to finding solutions.